Review by Toria Betson

 I have found this deck to be especially helpful with readings of a highly emotional nature.
 They have helped me uncover deeply hidden feelings.
 When reading for others, I have found that they seem to stimulate an empathetic connection with the querant.
 I highly recommend this unusual deck!

-See card images from the Tarot Polski
+See sample card images from the Tarot Polski

 Contribute to Aeclectic: Write a review · Add your deck · Send us card images